matheus-fls/restaurant-page/README.md

 # Restaurant Page

-> This is a basic restaurant page built with JavaScript, made as part of the main Technical Curriculum from [Microverse](https://www.microverse.org/).
-You can check the guidelines [here](https://www.theodinproject.com/courses/javascript/lessons/restaurant-page).
+> This is a basic restaurant page built with JavaScript, HTML and CSS.
+Made as part of the main Technical Curriculum from [Microverse](https://www.microverse.org/).
+You can check the project guidelines [here](https://www.theodinproject.com/courses/javascript/lessons/restaurant-page).

 ![screenshot](./img/screenshot.jpg)